ericflor/Project2-FrontEnd-JavaBeans/README.md

 - Update their information

-- Users will be served a selection of movies/shows through the ImDb API
+- Users will be served a selection of movies/shows through the IMDb API

 - Requirement 1: Users can search for and favorite movies